-Finding Florida: Beaches is the way we justify going to the beach to supplement our Florida studies.
-We live literally 20 – 30 minutes from the beach.
-You can’t have 104 days of summer vacation without many trips to the beach.
-Logan is not a fan of the beach.
+When we lived in Florida,we were literally 20 – 30 minutes from the beach.
+The summer we did 104 days of summer vacation we took many trips to Florida beaches.
+Unfortunately, Logan is not a fan of the beach.
 It’s hot, bright, and the sand sends him into sensory overload.
-The unpredictability of the waves causes him stress.
+The unpredictability of the waves causes him anxiety.
 His sister loves the beach.
 She could live there and be perfectly happy.
 We compromise her love with his hate by not making Logan go with us every time.
 This helps keep resentment at bay for both of them.

 This was completely on a whim.
-I happened to be need to pick up a bulk order of ground beef because it had sold out in our location.
+I happened to need to pick up something in St. Petersburg because it had sold out in our location.
 One doesn’t simply drive past the beach and not stop except I didn’t know the pickup location was that close to the beach.
 Following the signs from First Baptist Church of St. Petersburg brought us to Madeira Beach about an hour and a half before sunset.
-Granted , I hadn’t packed bathing suits or towels.
+Granted, I hadn’t packed bathing suits or towels.
 I made the executive decision to be a yes mom, so Madison and I stopped anyway.
-We went into the warm ocean in our clothes and stayed until the sun disappeared.
+We went into the warm ocean in our clothes and stayed until the sun disappeared over the horizon.
 It was the best $3 I’ve ever spent!
 This spur of the moment idea would not have been possible with Logan.
 It’s one of our favorite Florida beaches and is perfect for autism families.

 - Bathrooms easily accessible from the parking lot

 - Showers nearby to get rid of sand

 - Short walk to the beach so it’s easy to leave quickly